tahczeban/stock-analysis2/README.md

 _______________
-***OVERVIEW:*** This challenge assist Steve with stock market analysis for his parents, while expandinig the dataset for the last few year.
-Refactor to loop same information refactoring  (not changing data, but making more efficient/less memory/improving logic of code)to loop through data to aquire same data, in a more efficient script runt hrough written to presset whatsup
+***OVERVIEW:*** This challenge assists Steve with stock market analysis for his parents, while expandinig the dataset for the last few years.
+Refactor to loop same information refactoring  (not changing data, but making more efficient/less memory/improving logic of code)to loop through data to aquire same data, in a more efficient script run through written to present

 _____________
 ***RESULTS:***

-***DELIVERABLE 1: Refactoe VBA Code and Measure Performance*** In this deliverable, the Module2_VBA_Script will be refactored through date one time and the data will be collected; hopefully faster and more efficiently via:
+***DELIVERABLE 1: Refactoe VBA Code and Measure Performance***

+In this deliverable, the Module2_VBA_Script will be refactored through date one time and the data will be collected; hopefully faster and more efficiently via:
 1. tickerIndex:(+) volumes, astartingPrices, EndingPrices
 2. 'forloop to to loop rows